SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-demo/sap-aem-int-demo.md

 showcases how error handling can be achieved.
 Furthermore, you can submit a message from that queue to trigger an SAP Process Automation flow with the click of a button.
 You'll also find different data visualization types, as well as functional visualizations that highlight integration with other parts of SAP BTP.

+As an additional way to trigger events and test the dashboards, choose the "Customer Order Form" application and create your own bike order.
+This order will create a mocked SAP Sales Order with the same payload format that the simulator and the ASAPIO package are providing.

 ### Troubleshooting